siddhu1132/DAEFORESTATION-Exploration/README.md

 LIMIT 1;
 ```

--_What was the percent change in forest area of the world between 1990 and 2016?_
+d _What was the percent change in forest area of the world between 1990 and 2016?_

 ```sql
 SELECT